Module Integration Test Stand

 • Written in C++ and Java for Win32.

-• We make extensive use of the C++ Standard Template Library.
+• Made extensive use of the C++ Standard Library (std::) as early adopters.

-• We isolate operating-system specifics for portability to other (non-Win32) platforms.
+• Isolated operating-system specifics for portability to other (non-Win32) platforms.

-• We use CORBA as the inter-module communications backbone.
-CORBA gives us compile-time interface consistency checking and allows components to run transparently on different PCs.
+• Used CORBA as the inter-module communications backbone.
+CORBA gave us compile-time interface consistency checking and allowed components to run transparently on different PCs.

-• We use the CORBA Naming service for location transparency.
+• Used the CORBA Naming service for location transparency.

-• We use the CORBA Event service for efficient producer/consumer data delivery.
+• Used the CORBA Event service for efficient producer/consumer data delivery.